HISPlayer/UnityWebGL-SDK/download-demo.md

 </p>

 Open the scene **Assets/HISPlayerWebGLSample/Scenes/HISPlayerWebGLSample.unity** and add it to the Build Settings.
-To check how to set up the SDK and API usage, please refer to Assets/HISPlayerWebGLSample/Scripts/HISPlayerWebGLSample.cs and WebGLStreamController game object in the Editor.
+To check how to set up the SDK and API usage, please refer to **Assets/HISPlayerWebGLSample/Scripts/HISPlayerWebGLSample.cs** and **WebGLStreamController GameObject** in the Editor.

 <p align="center">
 <img width="600" alt="image" src="https://github.com/HISPlayer/UnityWebGL-SDK/assets/47497948/928ca4d0-5bfe-4231-a511-63e13292b892">